Tashkent Institute of Irrigation and Agricultural Mechanization Engineers: Faculty of Hydromelioration

 The Hydromelioration faculty was established in 1923 as part of the Technical faculty of the Turkestan State university in order to train personnel in the field of "Melioration engineering".
 In the early days of the establishment of the faculty, 49 professors taught 274 students in reclamation engineering.
-The history of the Faculty of Hydromelioration is closely related to the history of the university, and on November 16, 1934, it began to function as part of the "Tashkent institute of irrigation and agricultural mechanization engineers".
+The history of the Faculty of Hydromelioration is closely related to the history of the university, and on 16 November 1934, it began to function as part of the "Tashkent institute of irrigation and agricultural mechanization engineers".
 The contributions of mature scientists and major specialists in the establishment and development of the faculty, as well as its formation as a prestigious scientific center on the scale of Central Asia, are incomparable.
 Today, the faculty includes "Hydraulics and hydroinformatics", "Hydrology and hydrogeology", "Irrigation and reclamation", "Using hydromelioration systems", "Mechanization of hydromelioration works", "Professional education", "Safety of life activities", "Physics and Chemistry" departments and "EcoGIS" center have been established.
 In the faculty, the experienced professors and teachers of the departments and centers organize scientific research and educational process at the level of modern requirements for bachelor and masters students.

 In the faculty, the branches of the economy, in particular, the ministries of water management, agriculture and ecology, environment and climate change of the Republic of Uzbekistan, and among the leading organizations under its jurisdiction, prestigious foreign and domestic companies such as Netafim, Agrodrip, Ecodrip, Smart Solution "Water management and land reclamation", "Innovative technologies and their use in water management", "Hydrology", "Melioration hydrogeology", "Professional education", "Mechanization of water management and land reclamation" for the needs of enterprises, "Labor protection and technical safety", "Materials science and technology of new materials" have been training competitive personnel.
 From the 2023-2024 academic year, in accordance with the decision of the President of the Republic of Uzbekistan №.
-PD-42 of December 10, personnel training in the field of education "Aerospace technologies and sustainable development" has been launched.
+PD-42 December 10, personnel training in the field of education "Aerospace technologies and sustainable development" has been launched.
 Today, more than 1,200 students are studying in these fields of study in modern condition.

 In order to identify talented students and involve them widely in educational and scientific activities, the faculty organizes various competitions and events in the field at various republican and international levels.
 In recent years, in cooperation with international organizations and projects, "World Water Day" has been organized at the national and international levels.
 As a result of the efforts of the faculty team to work with talented students and increase their efficiency, more than 10 presidential scholarships, more than 30 candidates for the state scholarship named after Beruniy, more than 20 winners of republican science olympiads, more than 100 different international and national start-ups and competition winners have been prepared.